Skip to main content

 Specify Native User

-If you need to specify a different native user than the default one assign to your user, you can specify using the convention: formal@[the_name_of_the_native_user].
+If you need to specify a different native user than the default one assigned to your user, you can specify it using the convention: formal@[the_name_of_the_native_user].

 # PostgreSQL with specific native user